This website is best viewed in a browser that supports web standards.

 June 14, 2013

-A new smartphone application now available to the Northwest Missouri State University community helps students, employees and campus visitors become better prepared when a crisis arises.
+A smartphone application available to the Northwest Missouri State University community helps students, employees and campus visitors become better prepared when a crisis arises.

 The app, “In Case of Crisis,” gives students and employees instant access to Northwest emergency plans so they know what to do when a crisis strikes.
 The easy-to-navigate app features information categorized by scenarios and offers actions to take in cases of fire, severe weather, evacuation and workplace violence, among other situations.
 The plans are customized for emergency events at Northwest and are accessible anytime, anywhere.